-- 73. We are left therefore with constitutionalism: the checks and balances supplied by our unwritten constitution.
-Self-congratulation in such respects is neither fashionable nor wise.
-But in relation to anti-terrorism law, under the extreme pressures of the past twelve years, the case can be made that our patchwork of constitutional controls has worked better than is often supposed. - 74.
-This is not the place for a comprehensive assessment of those controls (or, indeed, of the influence that is exerted by the fourth and fifth estates: investigative journalists and NGOs).
-My annual reports contain elements of such an assessment.
-Some broad points may however be made in relation the role of the legislature and of the judiciary in the 21st century fight against terrorism. - 75.
-Parliament never gave (indeed was not asked to give) the Executive the sort of sweeping powers that enabled the American war on terror to be run from the White House.
-It did not swallow everything it was asked to accept, voting down, for example, the proposal for 90-day detention in 2005 and 42-day detention in 2008, and making significant amendments particularly in the unelected House of Lords to Bills concerning asset-freezing, TPIMs and procedures for hearing national security-sensitive civil claims.
-Its committees, growing in influence, provide an increasing degree of meaningful scrutiny. - 76.
+- 72. But principally, we have to rely on constitutionalism: the checks and balances supplied by our unwritten constitution. - 73.
+It is neither fashionable nor wise to congratulate ourselves as a country save perhaps on the organisation of international sporting events.
+But in relation to anti-terrorism law, under the extreme pressures of the past twelve years, the case can be made that our constitutional controls have not worked so badly after all. - 74.
+Parliament resisted giving the Executive the sort of sweeping powers that enabled the American war on terror to be run from the White House.
+It did not swallow everything it was asked to accept, voting down, for example, the proposal for 90-day detention in 2005 and 42-day detention in 2008, and making significant amendments particularly in the House of Lords to Bills concerning asset-freezing and TPIMs.
+Its committees, increasingly influential, provide an increasing degree of meaningful scrutiny. - 75.
 The courts have faithfully enforced the law but also succeeded in improving it.
-Having declared detention in Belmarsh to be incompatible with human rights, the courts, abetted by an active legal profession, knocked many rough edges off the control order system49 and insisted that the asset-freezing rules be properly compliant with the rule of law.50 They have demonstrated the wisdom, in our constitutional settlement, of a Human Rights Act that gives them the power to warn Parliament but not to override it.
+Having declared detention in Belmarsh to be incompatible with human rights, the courts, abetted by an active legal profession, knocked many rough edges off the control order system and insisted that the asset-freezing rules be properly compliant with the rule of law.
+They have demonstrated the wisdom, in our constitutional settlement, of a Human Rights Act that gives them the power to warn but not to override.